jordannholmes/FinalProject/README.md

 - This is fulfilled through the ***grep*** command.

 # Expected Output
+- For the expected output, we will hope to see the genuses and species names that fulfilled the requirements set forth in our instructions.

+Our Final Output is as follows:

+Anomobryum auratum
+Artemisia californica
+Bryum argenteum
+Chlorococcum oleofaciens
+Crassula aquatica
+Gemmabryum dichotomum
+Hormotilopsis gelatinosa
+Interfilum massjukiae
+Pseudochlorella signiensis
+Ptychostomum funkii
+Tetracystis pampae

 # References
 Bocci, Gionata.
 "TR8: An R Package for Easily Retrieving Plant Species Traits."